 A convertible car seat, on the other hand, remains in your car at all times and has a higher height and weight limit.
 The car seat can be adjusted and repositioned as your child grows from a newborn to a toddler to a big kid.
 Many hold children that weigh 65 pounds or more.
 However, you need to properly reinstall the car seat or purchase more than one seat if your child will frequently ride in more than one vehicle.

-As you begin to research specific car seats, look to trusted sources such as the Consumer Reports car seat buying guide or the New York Times product review site, Wirecutter, recommendations for infant and convertible seats.
+As you begin to research specific car seats, look to trusted sources such as the Consumer Reports car seat buying guide or the New York Times product review site, Wirecutter, recommendations for infant and convertible or all-in-one seats.
 Also check car seat recalls on the National Highway Traffic Safety Administration (NHTSA) website before purchasing or reusing a seat from an older sibling.

 When to Pick Rear- or Forward-Facing